CameronBodine/PINGMapper/docs/gettingstarted/Running.md

 8. `Image Format`: Specify sonogram file type (".png" or ".jpg").
 This applies to sonograms and plots.
 9. `Tile Colormap`: Apply colormap to sonogram.
 Any [Matplotlib colormap](https://matplotlib.org/stable/tutorials/colors/colormaps.html) can be used.
 If the colormap needs to be reversed, append `_r` to the colormap name.

+{: .g2k }
+> Check out the [Sonogram Tiles Tutorial](../tutorials/SonogramTiles.md) for a thorough breakdown of all the settings.

 ### Step 9
 Update depth detection and shadow removal parameters as necessary: